 New Jersey Criminal Defense Lawyers

 After being arrested, you are likely experiencing a great deal of fear and anxiety.
 Our criminal defense lawyers are dedicated to providing our clients with a vigorous defense and securing the best possible outcome in every case.
-If you are facing criminal charges, your freedom and your reputation are at stake.
+If you are facing criminal charges, your freedom and reputation are at stake.
 We will do everything in our power to ease your fears and set things right.
 Contact our firm to discuss your legal matter.

 With several former prosecutors working in our firm, we are intimately familiar with what you are up against.
 We represent clients facing charges at the municipal, state and federal levels.